lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ~~~

 To ensure that the nonce request and response messages are associated with the subsequent
-request and response messages used to transmit the CSR, the same (D)TLS session SCHOULD be used.
+request and response messages used to transmit the CSR, the same (D)TLS session SHOULD be used.

 ## EST over Secure CoAP {#EST-coaps}